AzharLarbi/Marketing-Campaign/README.md

 # Data Description

+The dataset was taken from Kaggle: https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign

-The dataset includes information about customer demographics, spending on various products, interaction with previous campaigns, and response to the current campaign.
+It includes information about customer demographics, spending on various products, interaction with previous campaigns, and response to the current campaign.
 Key features include:

 Customer Information: Income, marital status, education level, number of children and teenagers at home.